Cabo Home feels exposed almost immediately, particularly along the paths facing directly toward the Atlantic.

 Walking pace changes constantly depending on direction and shelter.

 One stretch feels easy and open.
-Then the path rounds a cliff edge and suddenly the wind hits directly from the ocean hard enough to slow conversations and force people to lean slightly into it.
+Then the path rounds a cliff edge and suddenly the wind hits directly from the ocean, hard enough to slow conversations and force people to lean slightly into it.

 That shifting exposure gives the walks their character.

-It also changes how long people stay at viewpoints.
 On calmer days, walkers linger near the cliff edges and lighthouse railings much longer.
-Stronger wind pushes movement onward more quickly once people finish taking photographs or looking out across the water.
+Stronger wind pushes people onward more quickly once they have finished taking photographs or looking across the water.

 Even in warm weather, exposed sections can feel surprisingly cool once the Atlantic breeze strengthens properly.

-The Main Lighthouse Area Gets the Most Traffic
+🚶 The Main Lighthouse Area Gets the Most Traffic

-The actual walks still feel spacious because people spread out along the paths fairly quickly, but the arrival points become noticeably busier once parking begins tightening near the main access roads.
+The actual walks still feel surprisingly spacious because people spread out along the paths fairly quickly.

 Arriving earlier makes a significant difference.

-The Quieter Sections Start Beyond the Main Stops
+🌿 The Quieter Sections Start Beyond the Main Stops

-A relatively short distance away from the lighthouse zone, the coastal paths become quieter and more spread out.
+A relatively short distance from the lighthouse zone, the coastal paths become quieter and more spread out.
 Groups thin considerably.
 Conversations fade.
 The walking starts feeling more connected to the landscape than to sightseeing stops.

 That quieter stretch is where the coastline becomes most impressive.